Served: >24 years

 On December 30, 1924, still living on Russell, Patrolman Law was off duty and at home when he heard a woman scream.
 He grabbed his revolver and went outside to investigate.
 A neighbor advised him that Foltz’s Grocery store at 19th and Russell, five doors from his home, was being robbed.

-This narrative was revised on December 31, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, based on his research and that of Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
-All rights are reserved to them and the Greater Cincinnati Police Historical Society.
+© This narrative was revised on December 31, 2013 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President, based on his research and that of our Historian, Cincinnati Homicide Detective Edward W. Zieverink III (Retired), Greater Cincinnati Police Museum Historian.
+All rights are reserved to them and the Greater Cincinnati Police Museum.